madetech/blog/books/building_better_software_teams/01_communications/06_retrospectives.md

 2. The facilitator should provide a prompt like 'Looking back, what was our hot air, taking us higher, and what were our sand bags, bringing us down?'
 	* They should then right these down above and below the balloon as appropriate.
 	* The team discusses each point as they go to make sure there is a shared understanding.
-3. The facilitor then can offer another prompt 'Looking ahead; what stormy weather can we see making the route to our goal difficult, and what steps can we take to move towards sunny days and an easier path?'
+3. The facilitator then can offer another prompt 'Looking ahead; what stormy weather can we see making the route to our goal difficult, and what steps can we take to move towards sunny days and an easier path?'
 	* These suggestions are again mapped to their appropriate area on the drawing, and discussed among the team.

 By approaching the retro in this way we can not both reflect on the previous iteration, and look ahead and spot potential pitfalls and ways to avoid them.